callstack/byorg-ai/docs/src/docs/core/system-prompt.md

   let date = new Date().toDateString();
   let userName = context.extras.userName;

   return `You are a helpful AI bot.
-Your name is Cassandra.
-You work for Callstack.
+Your name is Byorg.
+You work for ACME.
   Current date: ${date}
   You are talking with: ${userName}`;
 };